Bryan Cranston: 2013–present: Broadway roles and acclaim

-In 2017, he acted in the role of Phillip Lacasse, a wealthy paraplegic in the movie The Upside along with Kevin Hart and Nicole Kidman.
-The film had scheduled a release in 2018, but was delayed because of the Harvey Weinstein sexual abuse allegations scandal.
-It was eventually released on January 11, 2019.
+He acted in the role of Phillip Lacasse, a wealthy paraplegic in the movie The Upside (2017) along with Kevin Hart and Nicole Kidman.
 He was part of the ensemble cast of the 2018 animated film Isle of Dogs, by Wes Anderson, which premiered at the 68th Berlin International Film Festival, where he played the lead dog Chief.
-The film was released on March 23, 2018.

 Cranston appeared in the ninth season of the HBO comedy series Curb Your Enthusiasm, playing Larry David's therapist.
 In October 2018, Cranston became the voice for a new series of Ford commercials featuring the tagline 'Built Ford Proud'.
-In 2020, he starred as the lead human, Mack, in the Disney film The One and Only Ivan.
 In 2019, his production company Moonshot Entertainment signed a deal with Warner Bros.
 Television.
-He had the lead role in the miniseries Your Honor, playing a judge and the father of a boy who accidentally kills someone.